10 Ways to Hire Successfully

 “They don’t have a good work ethic.
 They don’t show up on time and spend the day on Facebook instead of doing the work.”

 “I hired them thinking they had the skills I needed.
-They talked a good game but now it I’m spending all my time on training and I thought that I would be freed up to do my work.”
+They talked a good game but now it I’m spending all my time on putting out fires and I thought that I would be freed up to do my work.”

 Dave Ramsey in his book Entreleadership recommends that you hire slow and fire fast.
 Most of the time we do it the other way around.
 We think that just getting a warm body in there to do something…anything will help with the workload, only to find out that we are babysitting adults.
 Hiring done well is a process that can be repeated successfully over and over.
 Here are some ways to ensure that you get the right people in the right seat on the bus.